kagamak/astro-paper/src/content/blog/longterm.md

 ## Conclusion:

 In a society that often emphasizes instant gratification, embracing long-term gratification is a powerful tool for maximizing productivity and achieving lasting success.
 By building resilience, maintaining focus, delaying instant gratification, and harnessing the compound effect, individuals can cultivate a mindset that fuels their productivity and propels them towards their long-term goals.

+patience, discipline, and sacrifice in the present moment